sekharvy/apoc/README.md

 To Run Mocking Prject.

-1. Import demo maven project into intelliJ
+1. Import demo maven project into intelliJ , in a new window.
 2. Open Terminal and run the command to build the project > ./gradlew clean build
 3. Run the command to up the mocking services > ./gradlew bootRun

 To Run Test cases written in RestAssured using Testng unit testing framework.

-1. Import Test maven project
+1. Import Test maven project into intelliJ in a new window
 2. Navigate to src/test/java/org/example folder
 3. Open any Test classes written in testNG
 4. Select any test class name ex - "FolderPermissionControllerTest" , right clik and select Run..., to run all test cases from that class